We're giving you the chance to win back the value of your meal - every time you dine this month!

 from the ashes at five points brew co

 What: From their new home at Five Points Brew Co on Mare Street, From The Ashes pair Martin Anderson and Curtis Bell smoke up some of the best barbecue in the city.
 Yes, some of the creations are borderline iconic, like that smoked pork, ‘nduja and chilli jam doughnut, but if you haven’t sampled the whole menu, or a Sunday roast, you’re missing out.
-Thursday smash burger night is also worth a trip across town for.
+We’d also recommend the buns, offering a choice of pork with romesco sauce and pickled peppers or a beef bun with BBQ sauce and chilli pickles.

 Where: 61 Mare Street, E8 4RG